 John R. Sobolewski

 John R. Sobolewski is a partner in Wachtell, Lipton, Rosen & Katz’s Restructuring and Finance Department.
-His multidisciplinary practice includes a broad range of finance, securities, restructuring and related matters, including leveraged M&A, public and private capital markets transactions, complex syndicated bank financings, in-court and out-of-court workouts, and debt default activism and net-short debt activism situations.
+His multidisciplinary practice includes a broad range of finance, restructuring and related matters, including leveraged M&A, public and private capital markets transactions, complex syndicated bank financings, special situations and in-court and out-of-court workouts, and debt default activism and net-short debt activism situations.

 John has represented borrower clients in numerous major corporate financing transactions, including T-Mobile in connection with its acquisition of Sprint and its related $38.0 billion of financing commitments, $39.0 billion of consent solicitations, and related bridge loan, credit agreement and senior notes issuances; Gap in connection with its $1.8675 billion ABL credit agreement and $2.25 billion senior secured notes issuances; Searchlight in connection with its investment in Consolidated Communications and its related $2.0 billion of term loan and bond issuances; XPO Logistics in its €3.24 billion acquisition of Norbert Dentressangle S.A. and $3 billion acquisition of Con-Way, and its subsequent refinancings and repricings and new debt incurrences; Lions Gate in its $4.5 billion of bank and bond transactions in connection with its acquisition of Starz, and its subsequent repricing transactions and bond exchanges and issuances; and Apollo in its $1.0 billion buyout of Presidio, and Presidio’s subsequent refinancing transaction and leveraged stock buyback.

 John also frequently represents sellers in financing matters relating to major M&A transactions, including Celgene in its sale to Bristol-Myers Squibb; eBay in its sale of StubHub; Monsanto in its sale to Bayer; Whole Foods in its sale to Amazon.com; Envision in its sale to KKR; and Convergys in its sale to Synnex.

 John received a B.A. summa cum laude from Boston College in 2005.
 He completed a J.D. from Harvard Law School in 2008.